krustur/AmigaOsBuilder/README.md

 ## About
 Used by myself to compose my version of Amiga OS.

-Built using as a .NET Core Command Line tool, so it might work on Apple and Linux.
+Built as a .NET Core Command Line tool, so it might work on Apple and Linux.

 Currently most stuff is configured by code, but should be moved to external json files.
 I might build some ui to make the json files easier to manage in the future.

-*Coding skills required!*
+*Note: Coding skills required!*

+## Why ??
+If you follow the steps in 'How to use it' below, you'll end up with a simple 'MyAmigaOs' that consists of 3 'packages':
+1. Workbench 3.1
+2. Lha 2.15
+3. Backdrop-Settings

+Imagine when you have alot more packages, and you want to remove one of them.
+With this tool it'll be as easy as change a boolean from true to false.
+If the packages ain't separated it'll be a nightmare to remove them, especially if they've spread their files all over your hard drives.

+_*Warning: When you run the tool all files that aren't part of your package will be deleted!
+This tool is only supposed to build your System-drive - keep your work somewhere else!*_

 ## How to use it
 This is a quick example of how to compose a basic Workbench 3.1 with one extra package (I'll use Lha) and some reverse content (explained below).